y21/doldisasm/README.md

 ```

 #### disassemble a function's assembly
-Let's assume that I know that there's a function to be loaded at 0x80008090 and I want to see its assembly.
-Use `-x` to specify the start address and `--disasm asm` to output assembly.
+Let's assume there is a function to be loaded at 0x80008090.
+Use `-x <start>:<end>` to specify the address range and `--disasm asm` to output assembly.
+The `<end>` can be left out to "guess" the end of the function via heuristics (e.g. `-x 80008090:`).

-`--entrypoint` can be used in place of `-x` to use the DOLs entrypoint.
+Instead of an address for `<end>`, you can also specify a length, e.g. `-x 80008090:+16` would mean start at 0x80008090 and decode 16 bytes (4 instructions).

-> **NOTE:** since the end of a function is not very clearly defined in a stream of instructions, this command may very well decode and print past the end of the function.
-Although it is planned to try to "guess" it later
+This example uses an unbounded end to guess the end of the function.
 ```
-$ ./doldisasm -i input.dol -x 0x80008090 --disasm asm
+$ ./doldisasm -i input.dol -x 0x80008090: --disasm asm

 0x80008090 Stwu { source: Register(1), dest: Register(1), imm: Immediate(-32) }
 0x80008094 Mfspr { dest: Register(0), spr: Lr }